 Turns out more than 80% of those polled liked the fact they could use voice assistants without having to touch a device.
 Another 62% just thought they were fun to use, while 60% found using spoken language a more natural way to interact with services than physical typing.

 Note that none of those answers are disability related.
 They use them because they like to, not because they have to.

 How well does your site or app work with voice assistants?
 If they aren't already, expect senior leadership to ask that question because they are probably being pummeled with data about voice assistants every time they read eMarketer.
 While there isn't a lot of voice enabled purchasing taking place just yet, there is the almighty engagement statistic to consider.
 Senior leaders love reports about engagement.

 In my opinion, there is a much bigger advantage to be gained here as a team that builds digital products.
 If you aren't paying attention to the needs of the disabled, you are actually way behind the curve in the arena of “innovation.”
 (Senior leaders love that term even more than engagement.)
-The link provided earlier, about voice recognition and screen magnification, was from 2008.
+The link provided earlier about voice recognition and screen magnification, was from 2008.
 Let that sink in a moment.
-10 years ago, voice recognition was being used to help disabled people.
-If we were building our products for those accommodations way back then, we'd be way ahead of the curve.
+Voice recognition was being used to help disabled people a decade ago.
+If we were building our products for those accommodations back then, we'd be way ahead of the curve.
 No more mad scrambles to retrofit those capabilities in when they hit the mainstream.

 It's time to start convincing our bosses and coworkers that accessibility is about innovation.
 That's an easier sell and it generally fits very neatly in their list of initiatives.